mgamio/blog/_posts/2022-12-07-post-random-tweet-on-twitter-api.md

 65 28 52 31 33 6 44 24
 ```

-With the help of this softbot, you can now focus on writing more articles.
+With the help of this Twitter bot, you can now focus on writing more articles.
 Look at it in action on my [Twitter](https://twitter.com/MoisesGamio){:target="_blank"} account!.

 Similar questions you can find in my [book](https://amzn.to/3FxeKSb){:target="_blank"} about algorithms and the inner workings of Data Structures.
 Learn how to apply common algorithms to practical problems.